san-sei/documents/content/en/docs/software_and_hardware/idmelon_kiosk/deploy_idmelon_kiosk.md

 ## Step 3: Configure the Kiosk Settings

-**Manual configuration by updating config.xml:**

-Editing the **configs.xml** file enables you to tailor the IDmelon Kiosk app to your preferences
+Editing the **configs.xml** file enables you to tailor the IDmelon Kiosk app to your preferences.

-*Note: Once the Kiosk app has been run, files and folders are visible.*

 1. Navigate to the App's Local State Folder:
     - In the File Explorer address bar, type or paste the following path and press Enter: